K302 Third Year Korean

 2. PARTICIPATION: Students are expected to read all the main texts and be prepared for in-class tasks and discussion.
 Students are also responsible for learning vocabulary and useful expressions.
-When students are unprepared for class activities and questions from the instructor, deductions will be made to participation scores.
+When students are un prepared for class activities and questions from the instructor, deductions will be made to participation scores.

 3. CHAPTER QUIZZES: After each chapter is covered, there will be a chapter quiz.
 Chapter quiz will be based upon the textbook and web materials covered in the chapter.
 There will be no makeup exam unless a written proof for a justifiable reason is provided.

 4. VOCAB & DICTATION QUIZZES: For each chapter, there will be a vocabulary quiz and a dictation quiz.
-One lowest score from vocab quizzes and one from dictation quizzes will be dropped.

 9. EXTRA CREDIT: Each participation in Korea-related events will earn 3 points toward participation scores up.

 *All Powerpoint slides used in class as well as additional course material will be posted on Oncourse (Resources section).

 GRADES will be assigned based on the following scale:

 |93 - 96.9||A|